The Promising Synergy Between the Ketogenic Diet and Red Light Therapy

 Red light therapy is fascinating because it is a powerful, non-invasive modulator of metabolism that is accessible/affordable to the masses with proven clinical application; unlike the common “Band-Aid” pharmaceuticals that mediate surface complaints at the expense of deeper pockets of puss, red light therapy, using clinical grade devices, like Joovv, that deliver the proper frequency, power & luminance, boost metabolism and increase energy production (ATP) via organic shifts in the function of the mitochondria.

-Why do you find it compelling to study red light therapy and the ketogenic diet for hormone health in particular?
+Why do you find it compelling to study the ketogenic diet and red light therapy for testosterone, estrogen, and all around hormone health in particular?

 Red light amplifies the effects of a ketogenic diet by increasing metabolic flexibility, the ability for cells to efficiently burn both sugar and fat.